JimBarry/promises-how-to/README.md

+### BACKGROUND

+Ok, so if you're having trouble understanding how Promises work in JavaScript, hopefully this repo will help you get to that lightbulb moment.
+First, let's understand what the samples below do:

 ### STEP 1
 ...shows a basic JavaScript function call without promises.
 We simply take two numbers, add them together, and send the result to an `alert()` box.  `1 + 2 = 3`, piece o'cake.